-Most adults need around eight hours of sleep per night.
+Most people need seven to nine hours of sleep a night, and the average is around eight.
 Some say they need much less than that, but often their behavior during the day shows they are actually sleep deprived.
 Some genuinely need only about six hours a night.
-New research indicates there may be a "sleep gene" that determines how much sleep a person needs .
+New research indicates there may be a "sleep gene" that determines how much sleep a person needs.
 So how much sleep do you actually need?

 There is no simple answer, in part because the quality of sleep is just as important as the number of hours a person sleeps.
 Sleeping fitfully for nine hours and waking during the night is usually worse than seven or eight hours of good sleep, so you can't simply count the hours.
 Do you usually feel rested and alert all day long?
 Do you rise from bed easily in the morning without struggling with the alarm clock?
 Do you have no trouble paying attention to your instructors and never feel sleepy in a lecture class?
 Are you not continually driven to drink more coffee or caffeine-heavy "power drinks" to stay attentive?
 Are you able to get through work without feeling exhausted?
-If you answered yes to all of these, you likely are in that 10 percent to 15 percent of university students who consistently get enough sleep.
+If you answered yes to all of these, you likely are in that 10 percent to 15 percent of college students who consistently get enough sleep.